nziyouren/QuickComparePlugin/README.md

 # QuickComparePlugin

-### Android studio plugin.
-Quick compare using external compare tools acrossing different projects
+## What's QuickComparePlugin？
+It's a Jetbrains product plugin, compatible with all familiar IDEs, such as Android studio, Pycharm, PHPStorm.
+You can quick compare files and folders with external/internal compare tools **acrossing different projects like BeyondCompare's way**: Select any left file and compare to it.

 ## Why I develop this plugin?
 * Please refer my blog:[http://www.jianshu.com/p/2d7433bf54e9](http://www.jianshu.com/p/2d7433bf54e9)

 ## Feature
-* With auto compare, you don't need to find the same name file in another project.
-The plugin find it automatically, then enable it.
-All you need to do is right click.
+* Auto compare: You don't need to find and navigate to the same name file in another project manually.
+The plugin will find it, all you need to do is right click and select "Auto Compare" menu.
-* Quick compare acrossing different projects with external compare tool.
+* Quick compare: Quick compare like BeyondCompare's way.
+User don't need to click "compare with" menu and then show a dialog to choose another file.

+## Supported platform OS
+* Windows
-* Support Windows and Mac OS
+* Mac
+* Linux

+## Supported Compare tool
+* BeyondCompare
+* Jetbrains internal diff
+* Continue to add more later

 ## Install

 * Install from Android studio plugin repository, search "quickcompare"
-* Checkout source code and build QuickCompare.jar

 ## How to use?